Scarborough station (Metro-North)

-The Scarborough station is a commuter rail stop on the Metro-North Railroad's Hudson Line, located in the Scarborough area of Briarcliff Manor, New York.
+Scarborough station is a commuter rail stop on the Metro-North Railroad's Hudson Line, located in the Scarborough area of Briarcliff Manor, New York.
 Trains leave for New York City every hour on weekdays, and about every 25 minutes during rush hour.
 It is 28.7 mi from Grand Central Terminal, and the trip there takes about 50 minutes.
 Trains of electric multiple units serve the station.
 The Scarborough station is within walking distance of most houses in the neighborhood.

 Construction of the Scarborough station dates back to the 1860s, when the first station building stood along the Hudson River Railroad, which was completed in 1851 and served areas from New York City to Rensselaer.
 It became part of the Metropolitan Transportation Authority's Metro-North Railroad in 1983, following the devolution of commuter rail service from Conrail.
 The station was included in a revitalization plan in 2007 to help serve its commuters.
 The 1899 station building has housed the Scarborough post office since 1961.